Skip to content

 Also, when it comes to a free version of these chronic illness/injury riders, it seems like almost every Indexed Universal Life company has them, whereas only certain Whole Life companies offer a free chronic illness rider.

-Keep in mind though that similar to the “wealth-refiller” topic above the chronic illness riders are attached to the death benefit.
-So, unless the IUL has some sort of guaranteed death benefit rider, it is not guaranteed to be there when you may need it the most unlike with a Whole Life policy.
+Keep in mind though that, similar to the “wealth-refiller” topic above, the chronic illness riders are attached to the death benefit.
+So, unless the IUL has some sort of guaranteed death benefit rider, it is not guaranteed to be there when you may need it the most, unlike with a Whole Life policy.

 Hutch’s Take on Chronic Illness Riders: